ArduPilot/ardupilot_wiki/copter/source/docs/precision-landing-with-irlock.rst

 Overview
 ========

-Copter 3.4 supports precision landing using the IR-LOCK sensor.
+Copter 3.4 supports precision landing using the IR-LOCK sensor and a :ref:`sonar or lidar <common-rangefinder-landingpage>`.
 Using this system, it is possible to land within 30cm of an IR beacon that is moving at less than 1m/s.

 .. note::